Aurelien3131/Monte-Carlo-RTE-Pyroux/README.md

 WARNING : These codes do not take fluorescence or thermal effects into account.

+WARNING 2 : For plane waves and pencil beams, there is a risk of freezing or inconsistent RTA (WIP)

 -------------------------------------

 If you want to change the settings for a simulation, simply edit config.py at minimum and main.py at most—particularly for the loops.